The Perfect Storm – Part 1: Morning Madness

 6:24am – The man in the unit above and to the left of me starts his daily hammering activities.
 Not sure what kind of project he’s working on, but he should be finished soon because he’s been at it for a solid year now.
 Moments later, car horns start going off somewhere down on the street.
 And I mean going off.
 I don’t even live in a built up area.
 What the fuck is going on down there?
 I keep reading the same line in my book over and over again, not knowing what it says.
 I have to get the fuck out of here.

 6:30am – I’m on my floor waiting for the lift, praying none of my neighbors come out.
 Because if they do, I know they’ll be bellowing at one another and their breath will stink.
 Just before the lift arrives I hear commotion from round the corner.
 Keys are rustling, voices are yelling and doors are slamming in typical Hong Kong fashion.
 I mash the CLOSE button feverishly, in typical Hong Kong fashion, but I’m too late.
 Mr and Mrs So Fuk Yiu slide inside.
 At first they’re like goldfish added to a new tank…docile…quiet…slightly stunned.
 I half entertain the idea that the whole ride to ground level will be peaceful…civilized even.
-But like a rocket ship that’s just blown a rivet, Mrs So Fuk Yiu unleashes a wild sawtooth screaming salvo which is instantly interpreted by Mr So as some form of coherent communication and has him yelling back in turn immediately.
+But like a rocket ship that’s just blown a rivet, Mrs So Fuk Yiu unleashes a wild sawtooth screaming salvo which is instantly interpreted by Mr So as some form of coherent communication and has him yelling back in turn immediately, at twice the volume.
 They’re not fighting…just chatting.
 They continue, both shrieking at the same time, all the way to the lobby.
 Not sure if they noticed I was there…but I don’t think it would it have mattered either way.

 6:35am – I’m on the street now.
 I have a 10 minute walk to the MTR.
 The first thing I notice is maids all over the place carrying school bags for spoiled cunt school children.
 The second thing I notice is mothers and fathers holding drink bottles or some kind of limp bread up to their child’s mouth, helping them eat and drink and then wiping their mouths for them.
 Their goggled-eyed child stands ineptly, arms dangling uselessly by their side as they vacantly chew.